slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Shallow men believe in luck or in circumstance.
 Strong men believe in cause and effect.' -- Ralph Waldo Emerson*

-Bad luck is often bad planning or a closed mind.
+Bad luck is often bad planning.
 If you're sure it's not, be positive, the pendulum will swing back your way eventually.
+There’s no magic in the world.
+It’s all math.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*

 > *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

-> *'There’s no magic in the world.
-It’s all math.' -- discrete math professor*

-> *'The eternal mystery of the world is its comprehensibility.'*

 > *'God is subtle but he is not malicious.'*